qpliu/esolang/intercal/README.md

-ILWNPA is an attempt to implement an interpreter of the programming language as described by http://www.muppetlabs.com/~breadbox/intercal/intercal.txt with the exception of using Unicode instead of EBCDIC.
+COMPILAC is an attempt to implement an interpreter of the programming language as described by http://www.muppetlabs.com/~breadbox/intercal/intercal.txt with the exception of using Unicode instead of EBCDIC.